-- (2) Aviation Security Service Providers shall develop written security procedures that implement the relevant provisions of the National Civil Aviation Security Programme, or client's security programme. - (3) Security procedures for aviation security service providers shall include, at a minimum- - (a) the objectives of the procedures and responsibility for ensuring their implementation; - (b) the organization of the aviation security service provider's security functions and responsibilities, including the designation of the person in charge of security; - (c) all measures and procedures to ensure implementation of the relevant aspects of the client operator's security programme as contracted out in order to safeguard civil aviation against acts of unlawful interference: - (d) provisions to respond to orders, circulars and directives issued by the Authority under regulation 7 or the airport of operation, all other applicable laws and security service industry best practices; - (e) provisions to comply with the relevant aspects of the Airport Security Programmes of the airports from which the aviation security service provider operates; - (f) recruitment and selection procedures including recurrent background checks for staff involved in the implementation of security controls; - (i) measures to ensure that personnel who are engaged to provide security controls are appropriately trained to offer services that meet the requirements of the client operator and the Authority; - (j) measures to ensure that where screening is to be conducted by the aviation security service provider, such service is carried out by screeners who have been appropriately certified by the Authority; - (g) such other matter as the client or the Authority may prescribe. - (4) The security procedures for the aviation security service provider shall be subordinate to the security programme of the client operator and of the airport of operation, and where there's conflict between the provisions of the security procedures of the aviation security service provider and that of the client operator or of the airport of operation, the provisions of the latter shall prevail. - (5) Security procedures for aviation security service providers shall be set out in a manner that meets the client's requirements with the objective of safeguarding civil aviation against acts of unlawful interference.
+(2) An Aviation Security Service Provider shall develop a written security programme that implements the relevant provisions of the National Civil Aviation Security Programme, and/or client's security programme.

+(3) A Security programme for an aviation security service provider shall include, at a minimum-

+- (a) the objectives of the programme and responsibility for ensuring its implementation; - (b) the organization of the aviation security service provider's security functions and responsibilities, including the designation of the person in charge of aviation security; - (c) all measures and procedures to ensure implementation of the relevant aspects of the client operator's security programme as contracted out in order to safeguard civil aviation against acts of unlawful interference; - (d) provisions to respond to orders, circulars and directives issued by the Authority under regulation 7 or the airport of operation, all other applicable laws and security service industry best practices; - (e) provisions to comply with the relevant aspects of the Airport Security Programmes of the airports from which the aviation security service provider operates; - (f) recruitment and selection procedures including recurrent background checks for staff involved in the implementation of security controls;

+- (g) requirements for completion of initial and recurrent background checks every two years in respect of persons implementing aviation security controls, persons with unescorted access to security restricted areas, and persons with access to sensitive aviation security information prior to their taking up these duties or accessing such areas or information; - (h) procedures to ensure that persons found unsuitable following any background check are immediately denied the opportunity to implement aviation security controls, unescorted access to security restricted areas, and access to sensitive aviation security information; - (i) measures to ensure that personnel who are engaged to provide security controls are appropriately trained and certified to offer services that meet the requirements of the client operator and the Authority; - (j) measures to ensure that where screening is to be conducted by the aviation security service provider to any persons or goods accessing security restricted areas at airports or for carriage on commercial flights, such service is carried out by screeners who have been appropriately trained pursuant to the requirements of the National Civil Aviation Security Training Programme and subsequently certified by the Authority; - (k) such other matter as the client or the Authority may prescribe.

+(4) The security programme for the aviation security service provider shall be subordinate to the security programme of the client operator and of the airport of operation, and where there's conflict between the provisions of the security programme of the aviation security service provider and that of the client operator or of the airport of operation, the provisions of the latter shall prevail.

-- (6) Security procedures for aviation security service providers shall be submitted to the client for review in line with the service level agreement before approval by the Authority. - (7) Security procedures for aviation security service providers shall be reviewed and updated as often as need arises or as directed by the client or the Authority and at least once every year.
+(5) Security programmes for aviation security service providers shall be set out in a manner that meets the client's requirements with the objective of safeguarding civil aviation against acts of unlawful interference.

+(6) Security programmes for aviation security service providers shall be reviewed and updated as often as need arises or as directed by the client or the Authority and at least once every year.